gaggioaxel/ekeel/mkdocs/index.md

 ![System Overview](reports/System%20Overview.pdf){ type=application/pdf id="system-overview" style="min-height:70vh;width:100%; display:none" }

+The services are served through [NGINX](https://nginx.org/en/) as a reverse proxy.
+NGINX handles incoming HTTP requests, routing them to either Gunicorn (running the Video Annotation service on port 5050) or the Flask server (running Video Augmentation on its designated port).
+This setup allows both services to be accessible through a single domain, with NGINX managing the traffic routing, load balancing, and serving static files.

+The services are maintained as system services using systemd, ensuring they automatically restart and remain available.

 For annotation protocol specifications look [here](reports/PREAP%20Annotation%20Protocol%20specifications.pdf) or click ->
 <button onclick="const spec = document.getElementById('protocol-specifications'); if(spec.style.display==='block'){ spec.style.display='none'; this.innerHTML=this.innerHTML.replace('Hide','Show'); } else { spec.style.display='block'; this.innerHTML=this.innerHTML.replace('Show','Hide'); }" style="cursor: pointer">
     `Show Annotation Protocol`